rezithub/MyFirstBot/README.md

 # MyFirstBot
-my first bot in python , i dont have any exprience in bot developing , so it is simple and elementary :)
+This is  a simple friend finding bot in telegram i have written the bot via telebot